JAORMX/puppet-certmonger/README.md

 One can also automatically stop tracking the certificate request if it's rejected by the CA. This is done by setting the 'cleanup_on_error' flag.

-## TO-DO
-* rspec tests and integration with travis-ci

 ## Contributing
 * Fork it
 * Create a topic branch